CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to Azure/CreateDRSRNAzure.md

         systemctl restart sshd
         ```
     5. If ssh as root gets a message like `Please login as the user "seki" rather than the user "root".`, please run `rm /root/.ssh/authorized_keys` and try again.
+    6. Confirm "ssh as root works using password" works